SoftBank's big checks are stalling tech IPOs

 The result is a protracted IPO slump that has contributed to a 50 percent drop in the number of U.S. public companies over the last two decades, according to the Nasdaq.
 IPOs have fallen especially precipitously since 2014 - the year public market investors, including mutual funds, ramped up investment in private tech companies.

 There are some signs of a more active fall for IPOs.
-Tech companies Switch Inc (SWCH.N), MongoDB Inc (MDB.O) and Roku Inc (ROKU.O) have gone public in the past few weeks, with debuts from ForeScout Technologies Inc and Zscaler Inc ahead.
+Tech companies Switch (SWCH.N), MongoDB (MDB.O) and Roku (ROKU.O) have gone public in the past few weeks, with debuts from ForeScout and Zscaler ahead.

 Yet many investors are bracing for a market tumble after a sustained rally, raising questions about IPO opportunities for 2018.